Metal complexes of diamines

 Metal complexes of diamines refers to coordination complexs of diamine ligands.
 The most common complexes are those of ethylenediamine.
 Complexes of en and related diamines have been thoroughly studied for their fundamental properties.
 In a practical sense, diamines are mainly used to make polyamides such as nylon 66, not coordination complexes.
-This class of compounds are closely related to metal ammine complexes.
+These complexes are closely related to metal ammine complexes.

 Ligand properties of diamines

-Diamines have properties expected for two amines, i.e. they are dibasic and binds well to hard Lewis acids, such as metal cations.
+Diamines have properties expected for two amines, i.e. they are dibasic and bind well to hard Lewis acids, such as metal cations.

-The coordination chemistry of diamines emphasizes 1,2- and 1,3-diamines, which form 5- and 6-chelate rings.
-Both enthalpic and entropic factors favor their formation 1,4- and longer diamines are floppy, forming polymers vs chelate rings.
-For ethylenediamine complexes, the five-membered MN_{2}C_{2} chelate ring is nonplanar, but exist in two rapidly interconverting conformations, referred to as δ and λ.
+The coordination chemistry of diamines emphasizes 1,2- and 1,3-diamines, which form 5- and 6-membered chelate rings.
+Both enthalpic and entropic factors favor their formation.
+1,4- and longer diamines are floppy, often forming coordination polymers vs chelate rings.
+For ethylenediamine complexes, the five-membered MN_{2}C_{2} chelate ring is nonplanar and exists in two rapidly interconverting conformations, referred to as δ and λ.

 Of the ditertiary diamines, tetramethylethylenediamine (TMEDA) is most commonly encountered.
 Being bulky and lacking N-H bonds, it is popular as a ligand in main group chemistry.